Doonesbury by Garry Trudeau for September 25, 2009

 9. Missing large

-beaniebones over 14 years ago
+beaniebones about 15 years ago

 fbjsr, you want to help the uninsured but not forced on you.
 You want freedom of choice.
 Hmmm…have you ever looked up the word OPTION in the dictionary?
 That’s what we bleeding heart tree huggers are asking for, a Public OPTION.
 As in CHOICE.
 Why don’t conservatives understand that?